 Patients throughout the area have found that they can receive excellent cancer care close to home.
-The Tammy Walker Cancer Center is committed to the fight against cancer and brings the best treatments available nationwide to north central Kansas.
+The Tammy Walker Cancer Center is committed to the fight against cancer and brings some of the best treatments available nationwide to north central Kansas.

 - What happens before, during, and after treatment?